MurakamiNao/Predicting-RUB-USD-with-LSTM/README.md

 test_size = len(df) - train_size
 train, test = df[0:-test_size], df[-test_size:]
 ```
+### Scaling to the range of activation function
-### Transform data to the range of activation function
+Transform data to the range of LSTM activation function ( by default hyperbolic tangent), using the MinMaxScaler class.
-Data must be within the scale of the activation function.
-Default activation function for LSTM is hyperbolic tangent, which outputs values between -1 and 1.

-To make the experiment fair, the scaling coefficients (min and max) values must be calculated on the training dataset and applied to scale the test dataset and any forecasts.
-This is to avoid contaminating the experiment with knowledge from the test dataset, which might give the model a small edge.
+To avoid contaminating the experiment with knowledge from the test dataset, calculate Min and max values on the train dataset.

-We can transform the dataset to the range [-1, 1] using the MinMaxScaler class.
 ```
 scaler = MinMaxScaler(feature_range=(-1, 1))
 scaler = scaler.fit(train)